percy/percy-storybook/README.md

 - **queryParams** - Query parameters to use when snapshotting.
 - **include** - Same as the config option.
 Useful global or component-level parameter.
 - **exclude** - Same as the config option.
 Useful global or component-level parameter.
-- **snapshots** - An array of addtional snapshots to take of this story.
+- **snapshots** - An array of additional snapshots to take of this story.
   - **prefix** - A prefix added to this additional snapshot's name.
   - **suffix** - A suffix added to this additional snapshot's name.
   - **name** - Snapshot name.
 Replaces the inherited name.